Amy Deasismont: Early life

+Music career

 Deasismont has loved singing since she was one year old.
 One of her first public performances was at the age seven on the talent show Småstjärnorna.
 She dressed as Belinda Carlisle and lip synced to "Heaven is a Place on Earth", finishing third in the competition.
 In 2004, she participated in talent competitions such as Minimelodifestivalen in Jönköping and Swedish TV4's Super Troupers, winning most of them.
 On Mix Megapol Summer Idol she won the main prize: to record a song in a real studio.
 During recording, she was offered a commercial recording contract.
 Soon after, she recorded her debut single "What's in It for Me".
 Markus Sepehrmanesh, one of the songwriters for her albums, said in an interview that she sang perfectly.
 "What's in It for Me" was recorded in ninety minutes and the single was released the following February.